markprodehl/My-Note-Taker/README.md

  # Installation

- To run the application, first follow these instructions: Run ‘npm init’, then ‘npm install inquirer express’.
+Run `npm init`,

+then `npm install inquirer express`.
 The application will not run without the inquirer and express dependencies.

-To run, use the command line and type, ‘node server.js’.
+To run the app type, `node server.js` in the command line.

  # User Story

+As a user I need a place to save and delete notes throughout my day

- My Note Taker is used to write and save notes as well as delete notes that have been completed.
-This improves the user’s ability to organize thoughts and keep track of tasks while on the go.
+My Note Taker allows the user organize thoughts and keep track of tasks while on the go.

  # License